 Seeking a more spontaneous atmosphere, Hancock brought Shorter to his Laurel Canyon home, where his small recording studio was located.
 Shorter reflects, “there was no preparation at all before starting to record.”
 JazzTimes dedicated an in-depth review of the background to this intimate musical relationship between Hancock that produced this recording, “In effect, 1+1 is an uncommon musical dialogue between friends and playmates of 35 years standing, not to mention two of jazz’s living icons.
 It is being touted as a kind of milestone recording, but it really comes down to the fruits of two musicians hanging out in the living room, doing what they do.”

-n 2000, Shorter would team up with an exceptional acoustic quartet composed of pianist Danilo Perez, bassist John Patitucci, and drummer Brian Blade.
+In 2000, Shorter would team up with an exceptional acoustic quartet composed of pianist Danilo Pérez, bassist John Patitucci, and drummer Brian Blade,—so named his Footprints Quartet.
 All three of these musicians are virtuosos on their instrument and have extraordinary resumes as bandleaders, composers, mentors, academic directors and teachers.
-With four albums released, all of them live recordings, there has been an opportunity for an entirely different generation of jazz listeners to appreciate the artistry of Shorter, working with a more youthful interpretation and instrumental retakes of many of his classic compositions.
-There is still an edginess and “free jazz” spirit to these live concerts, whereby Shorter will lay down a simple melody on the soprano saxophone and let the young guns pass it around for musical interpretation.
+With four albums released, all of them live recordings, they would provide an opportunity for an entirely different generation of jazz listeners to appreciate the artistry of Shorter, working with a more youthful interpretation and instrumental retakes of many of his classic compositions.
+There still remains an edginess and “free jazz” spirit to these live concert recordings, whereby Shorter laid down a simple melody on the soprano saxophone and let the younger guns pass it around for musical interpretation.

-I was fortunate enough to hear this quartet perform on the main stage at the 2017 Newport Jazz Festival and the audience was fully engaged in the complexity of these pieces and the intensity of the solo exchanges between the musicians, delivering on Shorter’s standards.
+Anyone who was fortunate enough to see this quartet perform during this period found an audience fully engaged in the complexity of these pieces and the intensity of the solo exchanges between the musicians, delivering on Shorter’s standards.
 The albums from these quartet performances are Footprints Live! (rec. live 2001), Beyond the Sound Barrier (rec. live 2002-2004, rel.
 2005); Without A Net (rec. live 2010, rel.
 2013), and Emanon (2018).